Roshan-Sajja/CameraMe/README.md

 Voice-activated countdown camera proof-of-concept for iOS.
 The app will idle in a listening state, react to a configurable keyword (default: "camera me"), play a countdown animation with audible cues, then capture and store a photo using the selected camera.

 ## Current Status
-- ✅ Repo initialized with base directory structure and documentation stubs
+- ✅ Repo initialized with base directory structure, documentation stubs, and a runnable SwiftUI Xcode project (`VoiceCameraApp.xcodeproj`)
 - 🔜 Implement microphone + speech trigger pipeline
 - 🔜 Wire up camera preview, capture pipeline, and countdown UX
 - 🔜 Add assets (beeps + shutter), permissions copy, and run-book instructions